fedbiomed/fedbiomed/docs/user-guide/nodes/deploying-datasets.md

 select:
 ```

-It asks you to select what kind of dataset you would like to add.
-The `default` and `mednist` option are configured to automatically download and add the MNIST and MedNIST datasets respectively.
-To deploy your own data, you should select `csv`, `image`, `medical-folder` or `flamby` option according to your needs.
-After you select an option, you will be prompted with additional questions that cover both common and option-specific details.
+The interface prompts you to select the type of dataset you would like to add.
+The `default` and `mednist` options are preconfigured to automatically download and add the MNIST and MedNIST datasets.
+To deploy your own data, you can select one of the following options: `csv`, `image`, `medical-folder`, or `flamby`, based on your requirements.
+After selecting an option, you will be prompted to provide additional details, covering both common and option-specific attributes.

-For example, let's suppose that you are going to add a CSV dataset.
-To do that you should type 1 and press enter.
-The interface will ask you to insert the common elements: name, tags, and description.
+For example, suppose you want to add a CSV dataset.
+To do this, type `1` and press Enter.
+The interface will then ask you to provide the common attributes: dataset name, tags, and description.

 ```
 Name of the database: My Dataset